-- 13. In evaluating the suitability of an electronic method or system financial services businesses should consider whether the particular product/system delivers corroborated and verified information in accordance with the Regulations and rules of the Handbook. - 14.
-The Handbook requires financial services businesses to ensure that there are appropriate and effective procedures and controls in place which provide for the Board to meet its obligations to review its compliance arrangements.
-Financial services businesses should ensure that procedures and controls accurately include instances where an electronic method or system has been implemented so as to correctly depict their processes. - 15.
-The obligations to identify and verify an individual or a legal body as described in the Handbooks remain unchanged regardless of the electronic method or system used for CDD purposes.
+- 10. A financial services business must ensure that its AML/CFT policies and procedures contain a description which adequately explains how the electronic method or system operates and interacts with its wider AML/CFT controls. - 11.
+The Handbook requires financial services businesses to ensure that there are appropriate and effective procedures and controls in place which provide for the Board to meet its obligation to review its compliance arrangements.
+Financial services businesses should ensure that procedures and controls accurately include instances where an electronic method or system has been implemented so as to correctly depict their processes. - 12.
+The obligations to identify and verify an individual or a legal body or legal arrangement remain unchanged regardless of the electronic method or system used for CDD purposes.

-A.5 Electronic Certification - Using Digital Signatures in the Certification Process
+A.3.
+Electronic Certification and Digital Signatures

-A.5.1 Digital Signatures, Introduction
+A.3.1.
+An Introduction to Digital Signatures

-- 16. Digital signatures are based on Public Key Infrastructure ("PKI") technology and guarantee signer identity and intent, data integrity, and the non-repudiation of signed documents.
+- 13. Digital signatures are based on Public Key Infrastructure ("PKI") technology and guarantee signer identity and intent, data integrity, and the non-repudiation of signed documents.
 A digital signature should not be capable of being copied, tampered with or altered.
-In addition, because digital signatures are based on standard PKI technology, they can be validated by anyone without the need for proprietary verification software. - 17.
+In addition, because digital signatures are based on standard PKI technology, they can be validated by anyone without the need for proprietary verification software. - 14.
 A digital signature is a secure method of cryptographically binding an electronic identity to a specific document.
-A digital signature is a mathematical technique used to validate the authenticity and integrity of an electronic message or document and creates a unique "hash" based upon the data contained within the document or message being signed. - 18.
-The use of digital signatures provides financial services businesses with the ability to send and receive documentation in an electronic format negating the requirement for an original ink signature, (a.k.a 'wet signature').
+A digital signature is a mathematical technique used to validate the authenticity and integrity of an electronic message or document and creates a unique 'hash' based upon the data contained within the document or message being signed. - 15.
+The use of digital signatures provides financial services businesses with the ability to send and receive documentation in an electronic format negating the requirement for an original ink signature or 'wet signature'.

-A.5.2 Electronic Signatures - e-Signatures
+A.3.2.
+Digital Signatures vs. Electronic Signatures

-- 19. The term e-signature is often confused with digital signature.
-Digital signature refers to the security technology used in e-business and e-commerce applications, including e-signatures.
-An e-signature applied with digital signature security provides added assurance to the receiving party of the provenance, identity and status of an electronic document over that provided by an electronic signature.
-Additionally, a digital signature acknowledges informed consent and approval by a signatory and ensures the non-repudiation of documents. - 20.
+- 16. The term electronic signature is often confused with digital signature.
+Digital signature refers to the security technology used in e-business and e-commerce applications, including electronic signatures.
+An electronic signature applied with digital signature security provides added assurance to the receiving party of the provenance, identity and status of an electronic document.
+Additionally, a digital signature acknowledges informed consent and approval by a signatory and ensures the non-repudiation of documents. - 17.
 An electronic signature is any electronic means that indicates either that a person adopts the content of an electronic message, or more broadly that the person who claims to have written a message is the one who wrote it.
-An electronic signature can be as basic as a typed name or a digitised handwritten signature applied to a document as an image using a stylus. - 21.
-An electronic signature can further be defined as data in electronic form that is attached to or logically associated with other electronic data and that serves as a method of authentication.
+An electronic signature can be as basic as a typed name or a digitised handwritten signature applied to a document as an image using a stylus.

+18. An electronic signature can further be defined as data in electronic form that is attached to or logically associated with other electronic data and that serves as a method of authentication.
 An electronic signature is an unsecure method of signing a document and is vulnerable to forgery, copying and tampering.
 Additionally, an electronic signature does not provide an assurance to the receiving party that the document has not been changed, or that the person signing is who they say they are and that they intended to sign the document.

-A.5.3 Electronic Signatures - Key Documents
+A.3.3.
+Key Documents

-- 22. The following legislation are key references in respect of this facility: - The Electronic Transactions (Guernsey) Law, 2000 as amended. - The Electronic Signatures Directive 1999/93/EC. - With effect from 1 July 2016 a new regulatory framework (910/2014/EU) will replace the Directive on Electronic Signature (1999/93/EC). - EU Regulation 910/2014.
+- 19. The following legislation are key references in respect of this facility: - The Electronic Transactions (Guernsey) Law, 2000 as amended. - The Electronic Signatures Directive 1999/93/EC. - With effect from 1 July 2016 a new regulatory framework (910/2014/EU) will replace the Directive on Electronic Signature (1999/93/EC). - EU Regulation 910/2014.

-A.5.4 Document Security of Digital Signatures
+A.3.4.
+Document Security of Digital Signatures